ℹ WHAT IS OWASP TOP 10? INTRO

 The OWASP Top 10 is a standard awareness document for developers and web application security.
 It represents a broad consensus about the most critical security risks to web applications.

-Note: This tool is for educational purposes only.
+💡 Note: This tool is for educational purposes only.
 Always ensure you have proper authorization before testing security vulnerabilities.

-A01: Broken Access Control
+A01: Broken Access Control CRITICAL

 Restrictions on what authenticated users are allowed to do are not properly enforced.

-94% of applications tested
+📈 94% of applications tested

-A02: Cryptographic Failures
+A02: Cryptographic Failures CRITICAL

 Failures related to cryptography which often lead to sensitive data exposure.

-Previously "Sensitive Data Exposure"
+🔒 Previously "Sensitive Data Exposure"

-A03: Injection
+A03: Injection CRITICAL

 SQL, NoSQL, OS, and LDAP injection flaws occur when untrusted data is sent to an interpreter.

-SQL, NoSQL, OS, LDAP
+🗄 SQL, NoSQL, OS, LDAP

-A04: Insecure Design
+A04: Insecure Design HIGH

 Risks related to design and architectural flaws, with a focus on secure design patterns.

-New in 2021
+✨ New in 2021

-A05: Security Misconfiguration
+A05: Security Misconfiguration HIGH

-Security misconfiguration is the most commonly seen issue, often due to insecure default configurations.
+The most commonly seen issue, often due to insecure default configurations.

-90% of applications
+⚙ 90% of applications

-A06: Vulnerable Components
+A06: Vulnerable Components HIGH

-Previously "Using Components"
+🧩 Previously "Using Components"

-A07: Authentication Failures
+A07: Authentication Failures HIGH

 Confirmation of the user's identity, authentication, and session management is critical.

-Previously "Broken Authentication"
+👤 Previously "Broken Authentication"

-A08: Software and Data Integrity Failures
+A08: Software & Data Integrity Failures MEDIUM

-Software and data integrity failures relate to code and infrastructure that does not protect against integrity violations.
+Code and infrastructure that does not protect against integrity violations.

-New in 2021
+✨ New in 2021

-A09: Security Logging Failures
+A09: Security Logging Failures MEDIUM

-Previously "Insufficient Logging"
+📋 Previously "Insufficient Logging"

-A10: Server-Side Request Forgery
+A10: Server-Side Request Forgery MEDIUM

-New in 2021
+✨ New in 2021

 Input Validation

-Validate and sanitize all user inputs
+Validate and sanitize all user inputs on both client and server side.

 Authentication

-Implement strong authentication mechanisms
+Implement strong authentication mechanisms with MFA where possible.

 Authorization

-Enforce proper access controls
+Enforce proper access controls — deny by default, grant explicitly.

 Encryption

-Encrypt sensitive data in transit and at rest
+Encrypt sensitive data in transit (HTTPS/TLS) and at rest (AES-256).

 Logging

-Implement comprehensive logging and monitoring
+Implement comprehensive logging and real-time security monitoring.

 Updates